 - Redeem for education – $40

 As you can see, the best value for your points is to book travel through the Expedia for TD portal.
 Gift cards, statement credits, and merchandise aren’t worth it at all so don’t waste your TD Rewards points on them.
-Redeeming for education is a decent value but there are some conditions which I’ve highlighted below.
+Redeeming for education is a decent value, but there are some conditions that I’ve highlighted below.

 How to redeem TD Rewards points